 When you are starting a new digital campaign, talk to the other departments.
 What is the media department planning?
 Is there a big print and outdoor campaign in the works?
 By bringing it into your digital campaign, you can make the end result far greater than the two working alone.
 Perhaps PR is planning a stunt that would have way more impact on a social sharing strategy.

 If you reach out early enough and collaborate, you can get much more impact for your money.
 You may even be able to spend less and achieve more.

-Don’t Jump On New Apps Without Good Cause
+Don’t Jump on New Apps Without Good Cause

 "Oh look, a shiny new app!
 How quickly can we exploit it?”
 One of the biggest mistakes brands make with new apps is trying to fit a square peg in a round hole.
 When Vine first launched, there were some truly awful pieces of branded content.
 They didn’t understand Vine, and it showed.
-Sorry GE, but no one cared about a 6-second clip of your logo being sketched.
+Sorry GE, but no one cared about a six-second clip of your logo being sketched.
 It was dull.
 However, GE has since learned what Vine can actually do, and has gone on to win Shorty awards for their efforts.

 Right now, brands are clamoring to use the latest apps like Meerkat, Periscope, Super, Zoom Social, and Graphiti.
 Some will have success.
-Most will trip and stumble because they haven’t really figured out why the app is relevant to both their brand, and their consumer base.
+Most will trip and stumble because they haven’t really figured out why the app is relevant to both their brand and their consumer base.
 Like learning a new language, it takes time before you really start to get comfortable and understand what is going on.

 Your client, or your own company, has figured out that digital is impossible to overlook.
-It’s no longer a necessary evil, and a small line item on the budget.
+It’s no longer a necessary evil and a small line item on the budget.
 However, although your projects may now be getting the funding they need, you cannot afford to put all of your money behind the technology and media spend.
 You'll leave no money for the resources you will desperately need.

 You can’t rely on unpaid interns to do your Twitter and Facebook posts.
-You can’t ask the community manager to take on multiple channels, and spend 18 hours a day sweating until they burn out.
+You can’t ask the community manager to take on multiple channels and spend 18 hours a day sweating until they burn out.
 And you cannot automate systems that require a personal touch.
-When brands use auto responders on social, the results can be either unintentionally funny, or downright embarrassing.
+When brands use autoresponders on social, the results can be either unintentionally funny or downright embarrassing.
 Spend the money on talent, and invest in people, strategies, and time.
 You will grow from this success, and in turn, have even more money to spend in the future.